 I was a postdoctoral fellow at the Space Telescope Science Institute (STScI) in Baltimore, Maryland.
 During that time, I worked on determining the chemical composition of Starburst galaxies through the traditional way (focusing particularly on Carbon), and verified the abundances through a Bayesian study.

-Now, I work as a Staff Scientist at STScI in the Near-Infrared Spectrograph team of the James Webb Space Telescope.
+Now, I work as a Senior Science Software Engineer at STScI in the Near-Infrared Spectrograph team of the James Webb Space Telescope.

 If you would like a more detailed description of my professional development please visit my LinkedIn profile at: LinkedIn/maria.penaguerrero.